stanley-balakai/LoLDB/README.md

 If you've ever wondered about your favorite champion, this is the place for you!

 LoLDB is a web application created specifically for players to learn more about their favorite game, while providing them the opportunity to add and delete comments about the champions as well.
-This is your chance to comment how broken you think some champs are!! owo
+This is your chance to comment how broken you think some champs are!!

 ## Screenshots